javahacks/odx-commander/README.md

 ## Requirements

-Requires Java 8 or higher
+Java 8 or higher must be installed on your system.

 ## Known Issues